We're working closely with all adult social care providers in Barnsley to help them respond to the challenges of the coronavirus (COVID-19) pandemic.

 Visits will need to be booked in advance and you should check on the day, just in case the situation has changed.

 Can I take my relative out on a day trip?

-Due to the current national restrictions implemented on 5 November 2020, you should not take a resident outside of their care home.
+Due to the national restrictions announced on 4 January 2021, you should not take a resident outside of their care home.

 Information about your visit

 As an allocated visitor, the care home should have provided you with a copy of their visiting policy before your visit.

 - You must book your visit in advance; ad-hoc visits cannot be accommodated.

 - Try to avoid using public transport to travel to the care home if you can.

 - You must bring a face covering with you.